 Tenancy Charges Policy

-Generally, all tenants living in a property owned or managed by the Department of Family and Community Services (FACS) - Housing are required to pay any charges that relate to their tenancy.
+Generally, all tenants living in a property owned or managed by the Department of Communities and Justice (DCJ) are required to pay any charges that relate to their tenancy.
 These charges include:

 - Water usage

 - Repairs to the premises that are not caused by fair wear and tear, the criminal activity of a third party or as a result of a domestic and family violence offence where the tenant is not the perpetrator